NaturailyShopify/Naturaily-netlify/_posts/2019-10-28-the-most-common-problems-of-growing-shopify-stores-and-how-to-solve-them-with-the-right-native-or-custom-integrations.md

 description: >-
   There are quite a few problems that are common among growing online stores.
   Some of them can be solved by implementing the right technological integrations.
 slug: shopify-stores-problems
 layout: post
 date: '2019-10-30 11:20:08 +0200'
 category: Shopify development
+author:
-author: Mateusz Pliszka
+  label: Mateusz Pliszka
+  value: author-28
   avatar: /assets/images/mateusz-pliszka.jpg
 image: >-
   /assets/images/most-common-problems-of-growingshopify-stores-and-how-to-solve-themwith-the-right-native-or-customintegrations.png
 text-preview: >